niuage/metatags/README.md

 end
 ```

-What if you need "complexe" logic to determine which class to use?
+What if you need "complex" logic to determine which class to use?
 Then you can skip the `before_action` building the default meta tags, then use `build_meta_tags` in the action itself.

 ```
 class SomeController